mastermind202/voxl-camera-server/README.md

 $ voxl-portal
 ```

-And then pulling up the drone's IP address on a mobile or desktop device connected to the same network can pull up a web view of any of the cameras.
+And then pulling up the drone's IP address on a mobile or desktop device connected to the same network, pulling up a web view of any of the cameras.

 #### ModalAI Auto-Exposure